juji-io/datalevin/doc/dtlv.md

   Optional option:
       -f --file PATH  Load from the specified source file instead of stdin -g --datalog    Load a Datalog database
-  Optional argument:
+      -n --nippy      Load a database in nippy binary format Optional argument:
       Name of the single sub-database to load the data into, useful when loading data into a sub-database with a name different from the original name